skypher/weblocks/docs/source/quickstart.rst

                            (:input :type "submit"
                                    :value "Add"))))))))

 Pay attention to two new blocks in this code.
-Now it have inner function ``add-task``:
+Now it has the inner function ``add-task``:

 .. code-block:: common-lisp